 The Almost Sisters by Joshilyn Jackson

-Superheroes have always been Leia Birch Briggs' weakness.
-One tequila-soaked night at a comics convention, the usually level-headed graphic novelist is swept off her barstool by a handsome and anonymous Batman.
-It turns out the caped crusader has left her with more than just a nice, fuzzy memory.
-She's having a baby boy--an unexpected but not unhappy development in the thirty-eight year-old's life.
-But before Leia can break the news (including the fact that her baby is biracial) to her conventional, Southern family, her step-sister Rachel's marriage implodes.
-Worse, she learns her beloved ninety-year-old grandmother, Birchie, is losing her mind, and she's been hiding her dementia with the help of Wattie, her best friend since girlhood.
-Leia returns to Alabama to put her grandmother's affairs in order, clean out the big Victorian that has been in the Birch family for generations, and tell her family that she's pregnant.
+Graphic novelist Leia Birch Briggs just found out she is pregnant --an unexpected but not unhappy development in her life.
+But before Leia can break the news (including the fact that her baby is biracial) to her conventional, Southern family, she learns her beloved grandmother, Birchie, is losing her mind and has been hiding it with help from a friend.
+Leia returns to Alabama to put her grandmother's affairs in order, clean out the family's big Victorian, and tell her family that she's pregnant.
 Yet Leia she learns that illness is not the only thing Birchie's been hiding.
 Tucked in the attic is a dangerous secret with roots that reach back to the Civil War.
 Its exposure threatens the family's freedom and future, and it will change everything about how Leia sees herself and her sister, her son and his missing father, and the world she thinks she knows.
 Read a sample.

 The Boat Runner by Devin Murphy